One Worldwide Plaza: 2020s to present

 By 2023, Nomura sought to downsize its space at One Worldwide Plaza, while Cravath, Swaine & Moore planned to relocate.
 These two tenants collectively occupied 70 percent of the building, prompting concerns that a $940 million loan on the Worldwide Plaza complex could not be paid off.
 By January 2024, One Worldwide Plaza was valued at $1.2 billion, a one-third decrease from its 2018 valuation.
 The $940 million senior loan on the building was nearly sent to special servicing in October 2024 after the loan was placed on a lender watchlist due to lower-than-expected cash flow.
 The loan was restructured in early 2025, avoiding the need for special servicing.
 In addition, there was a dispute regarding $90 million that had been placed in a reserve account when RXR and SL Green bought a minority stake in the building.
 In 2025, a state judge ruled that American Realty Capital could keep the money and use the funds to attract tenants.

 The building was appraised at $345 million, or 20% of its 2018 value, by August 2025, and the building's mortgage lenders were at risk of losing $488 million as a result.
 Occupancy rates had dropped to 63% by then, and WNET also announced plans to move out that year.
 Extell Development bought the building's $190 million mezzanine loan in November 2025, at which point the building's outstanding debt of $940 million was about to be sold at a foreclosure auction.
+After RXR and SL Green raised objections, a judge temporarily delayed the sale in January 2026 but later discarded RXR and SL Green's objection.
+Goldman Sachs and Deutsche Bank initiated foreclosure proceedings that February.